rohanpadhye/junit-quickcheck/README.md

 `n`.

-Rather than testing such properties for all possible inputs, junit-quickcheck and other QuickCheck kin generate some number of random inputs, and verify that the properties hold at least for the generated inputs.
+Rather than testing such properties for all possible inputs, junit-quickcheck and other QuickChecks generate some number of random inputs, and verify that the properties hold at least for the generated inputs.
 This gives us some reasonable assurance over time that the properties hold true for any valid inputs.